MartianCitizen/football/README.md

 # football
 This is a simple Spring web application which demonstrates the language features introduced in Java 8.
-It includes a basic REST API test suite implemented in  the Cucumber framework..
+It includes a basic REST API test suite implemented in  the Cucumber framework.

 ## To run the app locally: